Cholesterol 24-hydroxylase: Enzyme mechanism

-The 4 substrates of this enzyme are cholesterol, NADPH, H^{+}, and O_{2}, and its 3 products are 24S-hydroxycholesterol, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are cholesterol, a hemoprotein-bound nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are 24S-hydroxycholesterol, oxidised NADP^{+}, and water.

 Like all other cytochrome P450s, cholesterol-24 hydroxylase utilizes an oxyferryl intermediate to hydroxylate cholesterol.
 The oxyferryl radical takes the hydrogen from carbon-24 to create an alkyl radical intermediate.
 The cholesterol alkyl radical then combines with the activated oxygen on the heme to create 24S-hydroxycholesterol.

 Function

 Cholesterol-24 hydroxylase contributes to brain cholesterol homeostasis by hydroxylating cholesterol at carbon-24 to 24S-hydroxycholesterol to allow for elimination of cholesterol from the brain to the liver.
 Only around 6–7 mg of cholesterol, however, are hydroxylated by this enzyme on a daily basis, suggesting the existence of alternative functions – presently unknown.
 In vitro experiments have shown that it is also capable of further metabolizing 24S-hydroxycholesterol into 24,25- and 24,27-dihydroxycholesterols.

 Cholesterol-24 hydroxylase has a variety of possible substrates, including: elongated steroid chains, cholesterol derivatives, and a variety of drug candidates.
 As such, it is also likely that it plays a role in lipid metabolism in the brain beyond cholesterol breakdown.

 Because 24S-hydroxycholesterol (main product of this enzyme) is a major activator of oxysterol liver X receptors (LXR), it is possible that cholesterol-24 hydroxylase may play an indirect regulatory role in the metabolism of lipids in the liver.
 24S-hydroxycholesterol also regulates the rate of cholesterol synthesis in the brain, with high levels of 24S-hydroxycholesterol shown to reduce mRNA levels of the following cholesterol synthesis enzymes: HMG CoA reductase, squalene synthase, and FPP synthase.